Dat9999999/VillaChill/README.md

  Notes

-Admin, Villa Owner, and Guest roles are seeded by default Configuration settings (e.g., connection strings, SMTP, VNPay) are located in appsettings.json
+Admin, Villa Owner, and Guest roles are seeded by default You need to configure settings before run this project (e.g., connection strings, SMTP, VNPay) are located in appsettings.json

 ## 🚀 Getting Started